OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 HRA Exemption and Rent Receipts: A Complete Guide for Indian Employees

-House Rent Allowance (HRA) is one of the most significant tax-saving components available to salaried employees in India.
-Under Section 10(13A) of the Income Tax Act, 1961, a portion of HRA received from your employer can be claimed as a tax exemption if you live in rented accommodation.
-However, to claim this exemption, you must maintain proper rent receipts as documentary evidence.
-Our rent receipt generator creates these receipts instantly while simultaneously calculating your maximum HRA exemption amount.
+House Rent Allowance (HRA) is one of the most significant and commonly utilised tax-saving components available to salaried employees in India.
+Under Section 10(13A) of the Income Tax Act, 1961, read with Rule 2A of the Income Tax Rules, a portion of HRA received from your employer can be claimed as a tax exemption if you live in rented accommodation.
+However, to substantiate this claim, you must maintain proper rent receipts as documentary evidence and submit them to your employer during the investment proof declaration window, which typically falls in January and February of the financial year.

-The HRA exemption is the minimum of three conditions:
+The HRA exemption under Section 10(13A) read with Rule 2A is the minimum of three amounts:

 When Are Rent Receipts Mandatory?

-Under current Income Tax rules, rent receipts are mandatory when the monthly rent exceeds Rs 8,333 (i.e., annual rent above Rs 1,00,000).
-If your rent is below this threshold, a simple declaration may suffice, though it is good practice to maintain receipts regardless.
-For rent above Rs 1,00,000 per year, your employer will require rent receipts during the annual investment proof submission window (typically January-February).
+Under current Income Tax rules, rent receipts are mandatory when the monthly rent exceeds Rs 8,333 (annual rent above Rs 1,00,000).
+For rent below this threshold, a simple declaration to the employer may suffice, though maintaining receipts as a best practice protects you if questioned during assessment.

-Self-employed individuals and those who do not receive HRA from an employer cannot claim exemption under Section 10(13A).
-However, they can claim a deduction under Section 80GG of up to Rs 5,000 per month (Rs 60,000 per year) for rent paid, subject to conditions that they do not own a house in the city of residence and that the deduction does not exceed 25% of total income.
-Section 80GG is available under the old tax regime only.
+Self-employed individuals, freelancers, consultants, and those who do not receive HRA from an employer cannot claim exemption under Section 10(13A).
+However, they can claim a deduction under Section 80GG of up to Rs 5,000 per month (Rs 60,000 per year) for rent paid, subject to the following conditions: the individual does not own a residential house in the city of residence or work; neither the spouse, minor child, nor HUF (of which the individual is a member) owns residential property in the city; and the deduction does not exceed 25% of total adjusted gross total income.
+Section 80GG is available under the old tax regime only and requires Form 10BA to be filed with the ITR.

 Frequently Asked Questions